The biggest tourist traps to avoid in NYC, according to NYers

 The lines are notoriously long and it costs almost $50 to get inside.
 The higher you want to go, the more expensive the price gets.
 One tourist who left a review on Trip Advisor wrote the following:

-“It is easy enough to pay the entrance fee and get on the elevator but once in, you are shoved into a room with many people,” wrote a Sacramento native who said the people running the building are “shysters.”
+“It is easy enough to pay the entrance fee and get on the elevator but once in, you are shoved into a room with many people,” wrote a Sacramento native.
 “You are then forced to stand in a slow-moving line and get your picture taken in front of the skyline even if you don’t want one.
 Then they try to charge to get to the very top.”

 Audra Koch, a social media influencer who runs a blog and works in fashion, wrote tourists should instead “take the subway down to the Brooklyn Heights Promenade.”